Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Proof of Theorem

-We will use \eqref{eqn:requirementbob} to simplify the derivations.
+with $\zeta$ is defined in~\eqref{eqn:zetadef}. \end{lemma} \begin{proof} We need to provide upper bounds on the series in Lemma \ref{lm:explicitsolution}.
 From Lemma \ref{lm:explicitsolution}, $\hmatH_g$ can be written as a series.
 We can define $\dtmatH_g$ as the summation of all but the first term in the series, as in